Collaborate and Listen." ~ V. Ice

 Then I commit the changes:

-git commit -m 'my awesome improvements to our life-changing app'
+git commit -m 'my awesome improvements to our app'

-If I only want to push changes to the local copy of my branch (see step 8 below, for the better method)
+If I only want to push changes to the local copy of my branch (see step 8 below, for how you connect it the first time)

 git branch --set-upstream-to=origin/mybranchname mybranchname